s25629khp7-ux/portfolio-project/README.md

 	•	Git

 Tools I attempted to install
-	•	Codex extension (not available in Marketplace in Cursor IDE)
+	•	Codex extension (not available in Cursor Marketplace)

 Steps I completed
 	•	Installed Cursor IDE
 	•	Opened Marketplace and searched for extensions
 	•	Installed Node.js and npm
 	•	Installed Claude Code using terminal
-	•	Created a repository in GitHub
+	•	Created a repository on GitHub
 	•	Cloned the repository locally
 	•	Created and edited README.md
+	•	Committed and pushed changes

 Issues I ran into
 	•	Claude extension not visible in Marketplace